 The Greenhouse Gas Protocol (GHG Protocol) was established in 2001 and is used internationally as a tool for quantifying and measuring greenhouse gas emissions.
-The GHG Protocol breaks greenhouse gas emissions down into three categories: Scope 1 emissions are defined as those caused directly by an organisation's activities while Scope 2 emissions include indirect emissions resulting from an organisation's energy consumption.
-Scope 3 emissions are defined as all other indirect emissions, caused by an organisation's value chain and these are more difficult to track (www.ghgprotocol.org).
+The GHG Protocol breaks greenhouse gas emissions down into three categories: Scope 1 emissions are defined as those caused directly by an organisation's activities while Scope 2 emissions include indirect emissions are defined as all other indirect emissions, caused by an organisation's value chain and these are more difficult to track (www.ghgprotocol.org).